-- Buffy's character arc in Season 6 is one big fat aversion of this trope.
+- Buffy's character arc in Season 6 is an aversion of this trope.
 It takes her the entire season to get over the traumas of dying, being yanked out of Paradise, and then having to claw her way out of her own grave.

-- Mash relied rather heavily on this trope at times.
-In Quo Vadis, Captain Chandler?, Captain Chandler was in serious need of an epiphany.
+- Mash: In Quo Vadis, Captain Chandler?, Captain Chandler was in serious need of an epiphany.
 He doesn't get it, but another victim who was unable to save his younger brother in battle, literally went into amnesiatic shock and couldn't remember a thing.
 His memory only returned after Dr. Freedman, Hawkeye and B.J. hypnotise him and stage a battlefield scene.
-And then, of course, how could we forget Hawkeye himself, during the finale?
+Hawkeye himself, during the finale?
 It takes around half an hour into the episode before Dr. Freedman is able to force Hawkeye into remembering what triggered the nervous breakdown.

-- Lt.
-Barclay on Star Trek: The Next Generation had a paralyzing fear of transporters, as revealed in the episode "Realm of Fear".
-Of course during that episode his fear is compounded when he discovers a living organism within the transporter field.
-The same story had O'Brien reveal that he once had a fear of spiders, but now kept a pet tarantula (which I suspect Keiko insisted he ditch before they moved to Deep Space Nine).
+- Star Trek: The Next Generation: Lt.
+Barclay had a paralyzing fear of transporters, as revealed in the episode "Realm of Fear".
+During that episode his fear is compounded when he discovers a living organism within the transporter field.
+The same story had O'Brien reveal that he once had a fear of spiders, but now kept a pet tarantula.

 - In Kamen Rider Double, Shotaro after being driven insane with fear by the Terror Dopant, causing him to scream his head off at even the slightest noise, Philip basically telling him goodbye forever while leaving him a cryptic message on how to reverse it, Shotaro not only reverts to normal, but allows him to breakthrough his instinctive fear of Ryubee/Terror, which had been planted during their first meeting and prevented him from confronting him throughout the series.

-- MythBusters host Adam Savage has struggled for years with a well-known fear of bees, much to his annoyance as it made him the guinea pig for multiple phobia myth experiments.
-Until they tested a myth of bees glued to a laptop flapping their collective wings to make it fly.
+- MythBusters host Adam Savage has struggled for years with a well-known fear of bees.
+Much to his annoyance, it made him the guinea pig for multiple phobia myth experiments.
+Then they tested a myth of bees glued to a laptop flapping their collective wings to make it fly.
 Working with a single bee in their lab, he learned to admire their individual strength and by the final test, he admitted being completely over his fear.

-- The entire premise of "the White Rabbit" in the Leverage episode "The White Rabbit Job" is that you can completely rearrange someone's personality if you just find the one defining event in their life and get them to reexamine it.
-And it works, too.
+- Leverage: the premise of "the White Rabbit" in the episode "The White Rabbit Job" is that you can rearrange someone's personality if you just find the one defining event in their life and get them to reexamine it.
+It works, too.